Vision and Philosophy

 - People and Communities: children talk about past and present events in their own lives and in the lives of their family members.
 They know other children don’t always enjoy the same things or have their own strengths and weaknesses, and are sensitive to this.
 They know about similarities and differences between themselves and others, and among families, communities and traditions.

 - Technology and Engineering: children recognise that a range of technology is used in places such as homes and schools.
-They select and use technology for particular purposes.
+They select and use technology for particular purposes and they know how to use these technologies in healthy way.
+Children can think logically and can code simple computer programs and present their work to an audience.
+They also appreciate some common engineering designs and applications.

 Expressive Arts and Design